Winter in Ontario Parks

 Some of the season’s highlights include:

-- Over 450km of Cross-country across Ontario.
-Many parks have warm-up shelters with wood fires.
+- Over 450 km of cross-country ski trails across Ontario.
+Many parks have warm-up shelters.

 - Some of the best snowshoeing in Ontario.

-- Unique skating trails through the forest at Arrowhead, MacGregor Point and Sleeping Giant, a skating loop trail open for daytime and nighttime skating at Kakabeka Falls, and large outdoor rinks at Algonquin (Mew Lake) and MacGregor Point.
+- Skating trails through the forest at Arrowhead, MacGregor Point and Sleeping Giant, a skating loop trail at Kakabeka Falls, and large outdoor rinks at Algonquin (Mew Lake) and MacGregor Point.

-- Tobogganing, ice fishing, fatbiking, and many other winter activities.
+- Tobogganing, ice fishing, winter biking, and many other winter activities.

-- Skate, snowshoe, ski, and even ice fishing rentals offered in several parks for guests who don’t own their own equipment.
+- Skate, snowshoe, and ski rentals offered in several parks for visitors who don’t own their own equipment.

 Top winter articles from Ontario Parks